Table of Contents

 It takes about four years to get a Bachelor of Science in Botany, which addresses soil types, field botany, and plant genetics.
 From there, the graduate can get more training for areas of research such as the cannabis genome.

-The work of Biologists in the cannabis sector can never be overlooked.
+The work of Biologists in the cannabis industry can never be overlooked.
 As the demand for cannabis products continues to grow, researchers and biologists will keep looking for ways to come up with hybrid cannabis strains with more desirable qualities.